-Knee pain is a leading cause of disability worldwide, 1 with a lifetime prevalence rate around 45%.
-2 Whereas the most common cause of knee pain is osteoarthritis, other etiologies include traumatic arthritis, inflammatory arthritis and persistent pain.
-3 4 The prevalence increases with age, obesity and a history of trauma, 5-7 and is expected to rise in the coming decades.
-7 it was estimated that 4 million living Americans had received a total knee replacement, with over 600,000 performed annually.
-11 Joint replacements typically last between 10 and 20 years, with younger people increasingly offered the surgery.
-In those who undergo knee replacement, between 12% and 44% experience persistent pain, with 15% describing their pain as severe. ^{4 12 13} These statistics indicate a strong need for non-surgical therapeutic alternatives.
+Knee pain is a leading cause of disability worldwide, with a lifetime prevalence rate around 45%.
+Whereas the most common cause of knee pain is osteoarthritis, other etiologies include traumatic arthritis, inflammatory arthritis and persistent pain.
+The prevalence increases with age, obesity and a history of trauma,5-7 and is expected to rise in the coming decades.

+Conservative treatments, including joint injections, provide limited relief and may be associated with significant risks in an elderly population, including hyperglycemia and infection.5 8-10 Many of these patients are referred for surgery.
+In 2013, it was estimated that 4 million living Americans had received a total knee replacement, with over 600,000 performed annually.
+Joint replacements typically last between 10 and 20 years, with younger people increasingly offered the surgery.
+In those who undergo knee replacement, between 12% and 44% experience persistent pain, with 15% describing their pain as severe.
+These statistics indicate a strong need for non-surgical therapeutic alternatives.